-The TE test will follow ASTM D 5286 except that the paint pot will be disconnected from the apparatus set-up and transported to the lab for the weight measurements.
+The TE test will follow ASTM D 5286 except that the gun and paint cup will be disconnected from the apparatus set-up and transported to the lab for the weight measurements.
 A TE value will be determined for each run and on a run-to-run basis.